 - When a better group changes its views about its subordinate group.

 - When a group starts living in some new society.
-The persons or the group tend to do creativity behavior to regain the status and reputation, after withdrawal of status, etc. Which will result in entrepreneurship development?
+The persons or the group tend to do creative behavior to regain their status and reputation, after withdrawal of status, etc. Which will result in entrepreneurship development?

 This theory was propounded by John Kunkel.
-He assumes that the entrepreneurial development of any society depends upon its past and exiting economic social aspirations.
+He assumes that the entrepreneurial development of any society depends upon its past and existing economic and social aspirations.

-He feels that following four types of compositions are essential for entrepreneurial development:
+He feels that the following four types of compositions are essential for entrepreneurial development:

 - The behavior of the individuals may be made entrepreneurial by influencing the major factors of demand composition.